 I. Functional Neuromuscular Electrical Stimulation

 Functional electrical stimulation (FES) involves the use of an orthotic device or exercise equipment with microprocessor-controlled electrical muscular stimulation.
-These devices are being developed to restore function and improve health in patients with damaged or destroyed nerve pathways (eg, spinal cord injury [SCI], stroke, multiple sclerosis, cerebral palsy).
+These devices are being developed to restore function and improve health in individuals with damaged or destroyed nerve pathways (eg, spinal cord injury [SCI], stroke, multiple sclerosis, cerebral palsy).

 Regulatory Status